 I live in Wheatland, Wyoming and maintain a herd of efficient, moderate-framed Angus and Composite cows.
 I have been breeding my cows to Angus, Tarentaise, and Composite bulls from Pharo Cattle Company from many years.
 My goal is to produce efficient, easy-fleshing, good-natured cattle that optimize hybrid vigor and increase my profits.
 Calving in May and June has greatly reduced my input costs while shortening my calving season.

 WFF – Walker Family Farm

-Weston and Beth Walker own and operate Walker Family Farms, a multi-species grass-based farm.
-We focus on producing "do it on forages alone" animals that are well-adapted to their environment, including temperature extremes, high humidity, and endophyte-infected fescue.
-Through a rigorous selection process and adherence to low inputs, we are able to produce animals that can go anywhere in the country and be efficient meat producers.
-Farm tours and phone calls are welcome.
+Weston Walker is an 8th generation Ozarkian livestock producer who owns and operates Walker Family Farm.
+The Walker program focuses on producing well-adapted cattle that fit their environment, including temperature extremes, high humidity and endophyte-infected fescue.
+Rigorous selection and adherence to low inputs produces cattle that can excel anywhere in the country and be efficient meat producers.
+Farm Tours and phone calls are welcome.